privacyguides/privacyguides.org/docs/encryption.md

 ### Minimum Qualifications

-- Cross-platform encryption apps must be open-source.
+- Cross-platform encryption apps must be open source.
 - File encryption apps must support decryption on Linux, macOS, and Windows.
 - External disk encryption apps must support decryption on Linux, macOS, and Windows.
 - Internal (OS) disk encryption apps must be cross-platform or built in to the operating system natively.